FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Always follow the pressure washer, accessory and chemical manufacturers' use, maintenance and safety instructions, including instructions on safety gear.

 Pressure washers need proper care for efficient operation and long life.
 All models require procedures such as general inspection and pump care.
 If you store a pressure washer where temperatures drop below freezing, you need to take steps to prevent the pump from freezing.
 Other maintenance varies by model.
 A gas pressure washer requires more maintenance than an electric model, including air filter, oil and spark plug changes.
-See Pressure Washer Maintenance to get an idea of the types of maintenance these machines require.
+See Pressure Washer Maintenance.